nvidia-holoscan/holoscan-sdk/docs/examples/ping_multi_port.md

 ## Receiving Any Number of Inputs

 In this workflow, `PingRxOp` has a single input port - `receivers` - that is connected to two upstream ports from `PingMxOp`.
-When an input port needs to connect to multiple upstream ports, we define it with `spec.param()` instead of `spec.input()`.
+When an input port needs to connect to multiple upstream ports, we define it with `spec.input()` and set the size to `IOSpec::kAnySize` (or `IOSpec.ANY_SIZE` in Python).
+This allows the input port to receive data from multiple sources.
 The inputs are then stored in a vector, following the order they were added with `add_flow()`.

 `````{tab-set}
 ````{tab-item} C++